tonethar/IGME-230-GDD-2017-Fall/notes/HW-adventure.md

     - `player.element` is an absolutely positioned &lt;span> element.
     - uses CSS animations - `transition-property: all;` and `transition-duration: .2s;` for a smooth transition between tiles.
     - not allowed to move into wall or water squares - see the `checkIsLegalMove(nextX,nextY)` function.
-    - the `gameObjects` array is looped through every time the player moves, and the objects and monsters are re-positioned if necessary.
+    - the `currentGameObjects` array is looped through every time the player moves, and the objects and monsters are re-positioned if necessary.
 1. A simple audio effect - using a hidden &lt;audio> tag - is played when the player attempts to enter a wall or water square.
 1. "Game Objects"
     - examples: treasure, chest, key, and monsters